evansbenj/Macaque_Genomez.md/4_mtDNA_and_yDNA.md

 # Convert tab to nexus

 This script should be able to handle tab files that have haploid genotypes.
 I modified it from (21_tab_to_interleave_nexus.pl) to take as input tab files with a variable number of reference genomes (11_tab_to_interleave_nexus.pl).
+Note that this script removes indels that are present in the ref relative to the ingroup or vice versa.
+This is done because it is coded to enforce only one REF base for each ingroup genotype and then when longer genotypes are encountered in an ingroup taxa, a gap/missing site is used.
+This way the alignmnet in the nexus file is preserved.

 commandline:
 ``` bash